sharispe/sm-tools-evaluation/README.md

 * 1M pairs of terms
 * 100M pairs of terms

-For each test of size x, 3 random samples of size x have been generated in order to reduce the probability the evaluation of the performance is biased by abnormal sampling.
+For each test of size x, 3 random samples of size x have been generated in order to reduce the probability that the evaluation of the performance is biased by abnormal sampling.
-As an example the test composed of 1K pairs of terms is composed of three different samples r0, r1, r2.
+As an example, the test composed of 1K pairs of terms is composed of three different samples r0, r1, r2.
 For each sample (e.g. r1), three runs (r1.0, r1.1, r1.2) have been performed.
-This is to reduce the probability results are biased by abnormal operating system behavior or material lags.
+This is to reduce the probability that results are biased by abnormal operating system behavior or material lags.

 The sets of pairs of terms composing the 3 samples of each test have been generated using the tool `sml-tools-evaluation-generate-go-benchmarks.jar`.
 Both the tool and its source code can be found at `scripts/go/`.